CTMQ

 East Windsor, Ellington, Enfield, Somers, Stafford/Stafford Springs, Tolland, Vernon

 Why?
 Simply put, because they are bigger with more volunteers and/or staff.
-Like I said, it just makes sense.
+It just makes sense.

 I’m writing this introduction after having hiked several NCLT properties and they are, by and large, very well-kept trails.
 This is certainly an organization I’ll have to stay on top of, as they seem to add trailed properties every so often.
 But that’s hardly a complaint!
 That’s a compliment.
 Let’s hike.